- 3 Tell-Tale Signs of an Internet Dating Scam and What To Do - May 9, 2021

-If, for any reason, you've yet to see him physically in live-time ("my webcam doesn't work," or "I only have so much data on my plan," etc.), please read the catfishing article in its entirety before you do anything else.
+If, for any reason, you’ve yet to see him physically in live-time (“my webcam doesn’t work,” or “I only have so much data on my plan,” etc.), please learn what is catfishing, and read the article in its entirety, before you do anything else.

 So, phew!
 You know he exists, everything between you seems healthy, you’re basically just doing the long distance dating thing.

 Or, wait.
 Not really, because you really want to meet him, hug him, perhaps kiss or get intimate with him.

 These are all valid, and I want you to know it’s okay to want these things.
 Often times in long distance relationships, we trick ourselves into thinking, “It’s okay”.